5 Day Mary River and Kakadu Wildlife and Birdwatching Tour- Standard accommodation

 • Mary River Wetlands Cruise

-• 2 hour Sunrise Yellow Waters Cruise
+• 2 hour Sunset Yellow Waters Cruise

 • Kakadu park entry Tickets